Are you thinking about setting up in Ireland?

 If you want to hide your private address from the public register in the UK, you need to complete a Form SR01 and pay £55.

-This means Directors of UK companies can hide their residential address from the public register post-incorporation.
+This means directors of UK companies can hide their residential addresses from the public register post-incorporation.

-The difference between Irish and UK company set up is that Irish companies need to have a Company Secretary appointed whereas UK Limited Companies do not.
+The difference between Irish and UK companies is that Irish companies need to have a company secretary appointed, whereas UK Limited Companies do not.

-If your company has two Directors, one of these individuals can be the Company Secretary.
-But again, Directors have their own responsibilities so outsourcing your Company Secretary may be the best option for you.
+If your company has two directors, one can be the company secretary.
+But again, directors have responsibilities, so outsourcing your company secretary may be your best option.

-In the UK, you don’t need to have a Company Secretary, but you can appoint one to take some of the Director’s responsibilities.
+You don’t need a company secretary in the UK, but you can appoint one to take on some of the director’s responsibilities.

 How many shareholders do I need?

-In Ireland, you can have 1 to 99 shareholders in a Limited Company.
+You can have 1 to 99 shareholders in a Limited Company in Ireland.

-In the UK, you need to have at least 1 shareholder and there’s no maximum number of shareholders.
+You need at least one shareholder in the UK, and there’s no maximum number of shareholders.

-Each company will have a different number of issued shares, at different prices and each shareholder may have different rights.
+Each company will have a different number of issued shares at different prices, and each shareholder may have other rights.

 The different types of shares are called ‘share class’.
-The most common type of shares are ordinary shares and we use ordinary shares as standard in our Irish Company Formation.
+The most common type of shares are ordinary shares, and we use ordinary shares as a standard in our Irish Company Formation.

-The rights of the shareholder are disclosed in the Constitution (Irish companies) and Memorandum of Association and Articles of Association (UK companies).
+The rights of the shareholder are disclosed in the Constitution (Irish companies), Memorandum of Association and Articles of Association (UK companies).

 What company address should I use?

-The main difference between Irish and UK company set up in terms of their company address is that UK companies can use a Post Office (PO) box as their company address.
+The main difference between Irish and UK companies in terms of their company address is that UK companies can use a Post Office (PO) box as their company address.

 Irish companies need to have a registered office address and a business address.
-Both addresses can be different, but you need identify both when you are setting up in Ireland.
+Both addresses can differ, but you need to identify both when setting up in Ireland.

 Virtual Office in Ireland

-You cannot use a PO box when you are setting up a company in Ireland because people have the right to visit the company’s registered office to inspect certain documents by hand.
+You cannot use a PO box when setting up a company in Ireland because people can visit the registered office to inspect certain documents by hand.

 The business address is where your business correspondence can be found – for example, bank statements, invoices, etc.

-Although you can’t use a PO box, you can outsource your company address to a mail forwarding service providers, such as Accountant Online.
-We have a team of real people who open and digitally forward all your post on the same day it is received.
+Although you can’t use a PO box, you can outsource your company address to a mail-forwarding service provider, such as Accountant Online.
+We have a team of real people who open and digitally forward all your posts on the same day they are received.

-We are a Registered Office Agent (ROA) and therefore, we can take care of all your mail requirements with the CRO.
+We are a Registered Office Agent (ROA); therefore, we can handle all your mail requirements with the CRO.
 Find out more about our Virtual Office Service if you would like to know more about outsourcing your address needs in Ireland.

 What are the rules of the company?

-Irish companies are incorporated under the Companies Act 2014 and they are required to have one document constitution.
+Irish companies are incorporated under the Companies Act 2014 and must have one document constitution.

-UK companies are incorporated under the Companies Act 2006 and they are required to have a memorandum of association and articles of association.
+UK companies are incorporated under the Companies Act 2006 and must have a memorandum of association and articles of association.

-The articles of association are the written rules about how the company should be run and is signed by the shareholders, Directors and the Company Secretary.
+The articles of association are the written rules about how the company should be run and are signed by the shareholders, Directors and the Company Secretary.

-The constitution for Irish companies is the memorandum of association and articles of association combined.
+The constitution for Irish companies is the combined memorandum of association and articles of association.
 All the shareholders need to sign the constitution.
 The Directors and Company Secretary do not need to sign the constitution unless they are also shareholders.

 What other information do I need to set up the company?